 - Create standard policies that are easy for employees to understand and follow

-Regardless of how an organization decides to classify its data, creating a data classification policy that uses consistent tagging will help strengthen a DLP strategy tenfold.
+Regardless of how an organization decides to classify its data, creating a data classification policy that uses consistent automated tagging can significantly strengthen a DLP strategy.
 DLP and broader security strategies consist of multiple third-party solutions working together, so when standardized tagging and naming conventions are assigned during classification, it enhances cross-platform communication and further fortifies the security infrastructure.

 3. Implement technical safeguards: best practices to follow